A Time Capsule is a great way to look back and remember the past year and have fun recording favorite moments and special memories!

 We open our Time Capsules and have fun reading what we wrote down in the past years and exploring the little knick-knacks and bits of this and that we included as well.

-It is a lot of fun to read and reminisce about our fun vacations, or when we got our puppy or where ordered pizza from, just to name a few!
+It is a lot of fun to read and reminisce about our fun vacations, or when we adopted our puppy or where we ordered pizza from... just to name a few!

 Seeing the little tokens, tickets and holiday cards from previous years are just the best!